Become an Airline Pilot

 6. GI Bill

 You can also use your GI Bill to help pay for advanced flight training, however, you must have your private pilot license first.
-The GI Bill can help pay for your training whether you are doing it through a private or public university or vocational training.

 7. Work at a Flight School